-- Handling tips, rejections and returns
+- Handling tips, rejections and returns with no contact

-- Managing proof of delivery
+- Managing proof of delivery digitally

 The greatest concern for customers (and by proxy, for businesses) is what happens when the delivery reaches the customer.
-Businesses can calm these concerns by communicating the safety measures they have in place throughout the shopping experience.
+Businesses can calm these concerns by communicating the health and safety measures they have in place throughout the shopping experience.

-The usual ring or knock on the door must be replaced by other forms of communication.
+Notifying customers of arrival – The usual ring or knock on the door must be replaced by other forms of communication.
 And since no one wants drivers calling or texting customers while driving, that notification should be triggered automatically throughout the delivery process.

-How will you manage transactions that usually take place when the driver is standing in front of the customer?
-For example, when a supermarket runs out of inventory, the driver usually brings replacement items that the customer has to approve; however, customers can only approve or reject replacements once they have the inventory in front of them.
+Handling rejections, returns and tips – How will you manage processes that usually happen once the driver is standing in front of the customer?
+For example, when a supermarket runs out of inventory, the driver will usually bring replacement items that the customer has to approve; however, they can only approve or reject replacements once they have the inventory in front of them.

 Tipping is another issue.
 Drivers already risk their health to perform deliveries today; losing their tip could lead to drivers quitting just when delivery is critical for keeping businesses – and their customers – afloat.

-Some prescription drugs, alcoholic drinks, and expensive or sensitive packages usually require that drivers confirm the recipient’s identity or age.
+Delivery of Restricted Items – Some prescription drugs, alcoholic drinks, and expensive or sensitive packages usually require that drivers confirm the recipient’s identity or age.
 This often requires that customers hand over their drivers license, or another valid ID.
-This process should be digitized to maintain regulatory compliance, without requiring any physical exchange between the driver and recipient.
+As part of a contactless delivery, this process should be digitized to maintain regulatory compliance, without requiring any physical exchange between the driver and recipient.

-Many businesses require a signature as proof of delivery.
+Proof of Delivery – Many businesses require a signature as proof of delivery.
 When a driver needs to collect proof of delivery, they usually hand over their phone or tablet to the customer – a complete breach of contactless delivery.

 What an Automated, Contactless Delivery Flow Looks Like: